zhangyuang/egg-react-ssr/README_en-US.md

 ## Features

-Let me introduce some awesome features in our app skeleton: simple to use, powerful functionality, everything is a component, seamless switching between CSR and SSR.
+Let me introduce some awesome features in our app boilerplate: simple to use, powerful functionality, everything is a component, seamless switching between CSR and SSR.

 More features:
 - [x] App developed by [CRA](https://github.com/facebook/create-react-app) can be migrated seamlessly.
 If you are familiar with CRA, the start-up cost is almost 0.